 Mandated by the federal and state branches of the Environmental Protection Agency (EPA), routine testing has confirmed that Alsip's water meets or exceeds all water quality standards set by the Safe Drinking Water Act (SDWA).
-We are pleased to present the annual Water Quality Report for the period of January 1 through December 31, 2023 as required by the SDWA.
+We are pleased to present the annual Water Quality Report for the period of January 1 through December 31, 2024 as required by the SDWA.
 This report is designed to provide details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
 We are committed to providing you with this information, as informed customers are our best allies.
-If you would like to learn more, please feel welcome to attend any of our regularly scheduled meetings, held on the first, second, third and last Monday of each month at 7:30 PM in the village hall.